urschrei/pyzotero/doc/index.rst

 **Note:** :ref:`search/request parameters <parameters>` inside square brackets are optional.
 Methods such as :py:meth:`Zotero.top()`, :py:meth:`Zotero.items()` etc. can be called with no additional parameters if you wish.

+    .. py:method:: Zotero.key_info()

+        Returns info about the user and group library permissions associated with the current ``Zotero`` instance, based on the API key.
+Together with :py:meth:`Zotero.groups()`, this allows all accessible resources to be determined.

+        :rtype: dict

 ====================
 Retrieving Items
 ====================